 Customer service has one goal.
 To be helpful.
 You know this, but want to make the experience better within your sports or gym management system.
 How does this happen?
 How does one make customer support more accommodating?
-By not cringing at the sound of it and disregarding these 4 crazy myths.
+By not cringing at the sound of it and disregarding these 4 myths.

 FAQ Guide’s Aren’t Necessary